Pandemic pushes expansion of 'hospital-at-home' treatment

 “Everybody we offered it to said yes,” said DeCherrie.

-DeCherrie said the hospital-at-home model has been used on a small scale in the U.S. since the mid-1990s, but it was held back because traditional Medicare and some insurance plans didn’t fully cover such treatment.
+DeCherrie said the hospital-at-home model has been used on a small scale in the U.S. since the mid-1990s, but it was held back because traditional Medicare and some insurance plans either didn’t cover such treatment at all or didn’t reimburse for the full cost of care.

 But when the pandemic struck, the Centers for Medicare and Medicaid Services temporarily let hospitals bill for care outside their walls, including in patients’ homes.
 Many private insurers also are covering in-home hospital care during the pandemic.
 Hospital groups and others want Congress to make those changes permanent, at the same rates as in-hospital care.